-This machine has been designed in accordance with EN ISO 5395:2013 and ANSI B71.4-2012 specifications in effect at the time of production when equipped with required weight as listed in Rear Ballast section.
+This machine meets or exceeds ISO standard 5395:2013 (when appropriate decals applied), and ANSI B71.4-2012 specifications in effect at the time of production when equipped with required weight as listed in Rear Ballast section.

 Improper use or maintenance by the operator or owner can result in injury.
 To reduce the potential for injury, comply with these safety instructions and always pay attention to the safety alert symbol, which means Caution, Warning, or Danger-personal safety instruction.
 Failure to comply with the instruction may result in personal injury or death.